Our Story

 Health

 As I’ve gotten older, I’ve started experiencing small health issues, as I’m sure many of you have as well.
 For example, I no longer enjoy running because my knees start to hurt after I run.
-I contribute this to many issues, ranging from the simple fact that I know I need to strengthen my quads and stretch more often to the more complex issue of having Morton’s Neuroma.
+I attribute this to many issues, ranging from the simple fact that I know I need to strengthen my quads and stretch more often to the more complex issue of having Morton’s Neuroma.

 Family